Praxis Fundamental Subjects: Content Knowledge (5511) Practice Test

 - Food/drink unless specifically required and approved in advance

-What to Expect During Your Praxis II Exam
+What to Expect During Your Praxis Exam

 Format/Number of Questions: This is a computer-based test consisting of 120 select-response questions.